 J.D.
 Shaw’s writing is infused with a enduring love of the Australian landscape,a sardonic social critique, and his joy in celebrating difference.
-Infused with subtle social commentary, his work shines a spotlight on the often-bizarre conundrums of modern Australian life, the challenges we face as a society and our muddled road to an uncertain future.
+Laced with subtle social commentary, his work shines a spotlight on the often-bizarre conundrums of modern Australian life, the challenges we face as a society and our muddled road to an uncertain future.

 J.D.
 Shaw’s first book, Iso and the Bushfire, an ecological children’s book, won the NSW Writers Centre’s Open Book Award for Children’s Fiction in 2007.

-Spit It Out!, a collection of poetry and short texts, was published in 2010.
-His writing has also been published in Wet Ink Magazine and the anthology Everyday Splendour and Sapphire, Images and Art of the Sapphire Coast.
+His second offering, Spit It Out!, a collection of poetry and short texts, was published in 2010.
+His shorter writing has also been published in Wet Ink Magazine and the anthology Everyday Splendour and Sapphire, Images and Art of the Sapphire Coast.

-His new novel Thirst is gentle and hauntingly beautiful cli-fi road-trip, that meanders through an outback broken by unending drought.
-Interwoven through a vast Australian landscape, Thirst explores the future challenges caused by our present inaction on climate change and our over-exploitation of natural resources and, at its conclusion, reveals a glimmer of hope at the chaotic end of the 21st century.
+A gentle and hauntingly beautiful cli-fi road-trip, his second novel ‘Thirst’ meanders through a outback broken by unending drought.
+Interwoven through a vast Australian landscape, Thirst explores the future challenges caused by our present inaction on climate change and our over-exploitation of the planet’s natural resources and, at its conclusion, reveals a glimmer of hope at the chaotic end of the 21st century.

 J. D. Shaw currently lives in Tathra, a small coastal community in southern New South Wales.